crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/webviewtest/src/org/android/webview/api/sample/README.md

 ## Usecase Design

-### 1. The [WebViewWithLayoutActivity](WebViewWithLayoutActivity.java) sample shows how to load url, include:
+### 1. The [WebViewWithLayoutActivity](basic/WebViewWithLayoutActivity.java) sample shows how to load url, include:

 * WebView can load url

 This usecase covers following interface and methods:

-* WebView interface: load method
+* WebView interface: loadUrl method

-### 2. The [WebViewWithAnimatableActivity](WebViewWithAnimatableActivity.java) sample shows how to use basic functionalities of animatable WebView, include:
+### 2. The [WebViewWithAnimatableActivity](basic/WebViewWithAnimatableActivity.java) sample shows how to use basic functionalities of animatable WebView, include:

 * Animatable WebView can be scaled down or up

 This usecase covers following interface and methods:

-* WebView interface: load, getAlpha, getScaleX, getScaleY method
+* WebView interface: loadUrl, getAlpha, getScaleX, getScaleY method

-### 3. The [WebViewWithLoadDataWithBaseURL](WebViewWithLoadDataWithBaseURL.java) sample shows how WebView load local html and image, include:
+### 3. The [WebViewWithLoadDataWithBaseURL](basic/WebViewWithLoadDataWithBaseURL.java) sample shows how WebView load local html and image, include:

 * WebView can load local data, etc html, image